ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 - I need enough information to make me feel more at ease and help me prepare for my appointment.
 - I need to know what evidence or information I'll need to provide.
 - In the appointment, I need to be able to refer to information I've provided.
-- I need to not have to repeat my story across multiple appointments.
+- I need to not have to repeat my story in different appointments.
 - I need to feel heard and understood throughout my appointment.

 For people managing appointments:

-- I need to get information or reminders about the appointment.
+- I need to information or reminders about the appointment.
-- I need to be able to book or reschedule an appointment on behalf of the person applying.
+- I need to be able to book or reschedule an appointment on behalf of someone else.

 #### Lower confidence:

 For people having appointments:

 - I need reassurance that the appointment will run on time.
-- I need to know I can bring another person to the appointment who can speak on my behalf if needed.
+- I need to know that I can bring another person to the appointment who can speak on my behalf.

 For people managing appointments: